sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/vector_calculus/vector_calc_cartesian.rst

 Divergence
 ~~~~~~~~~~

-The divergence of a vector field:
+The divergence of the vector field :math:`u`:

 ::